 If the wireless Bluetooth added speakers are causing trouble you should check for the speaker to projectors connection.
 If both the devices fail to connect then you should turn off and on the Bluetooth and/or turn on and off the speaker to reset and carry out detection of devices.
 Once you have both devices connected then the next step is to test the audio and troubleshoot accordingly.

 If there’s still no audio, even after connecting the speaker, this may be due to the distance between the two devices.
 So you should settle the devices at their connectivity supported distance.
 Besides this when, both the projector and speakers are functioning perfectly then the issue may be caused by the Bluetooth transmitter so for that remove the transmitter, reconnect it with the speakers and check if it is resolved now.

 Following these steps may fix your connections and you’ll be able to hear the sound coming from both of your devices.
 Be careful while fixing the audio as it is a bit risky.

-If your projector or speaker tool doesn’t have Bluetooth access you’ll need both an audio cable and a Bluetooth adaptor that will help you connect your speaking to the projector.
+If your projector or speaker tool doesn’t have Bluetooth access you’ll need both an audio cable or audio jack and a Bluetooth adaptor that will help you connect your speaking to the projector.

-Hopefully, the article might be useful for you whenever you decide to connect external audio devices to a projector to improve audio quality.
+Hopefully, the article on How to get sound from the projector to speakers would have been fruitful.
+Whenever you decide to connect external audio jack devices to a projector to improve audio quality.
 You should be very considerate about the type of device you have and the one should be purchasing.

 The devices and their connectivity ultimately depend on the ports available on the unit.
-Different devices may allow a different kinds of connection either it is a smart wireless connection or wired connection through ports.
+Different devices may allow different kinds of connection techniques at connecting projector to speakers whether it is a smart wireless connection, an audio jack, or a wired connection through ports.
 You should unplug your devices, connect them, test the audio, and enjoy but if you don’t hear anything you should be able to troubleshoot.
-Nearby mechanic shop and service provider also provide additional support.
+Nearby mechanic shops and service providers also provide additional support.